gitlabhq/gitlabhq/doc/development/code_review.md

 There are a few rules to get your merge request accepted:

-1. Your merge request should only be **merged by a [maintainer][team]**.
+1. Your merge request can only be **merged by a [maintainer][team]**.
-   1. If your merge request includes only backend changes [^1], it must be **approved by a [backend maintainer][projects]**.
+   1. If your merge request includes backend changes [^1], it must be **approved by a [backend maintainer][projects]**.
-   1. If your merge request includes only frontend changes [^1], it must be **approved by a [frontend maintainer][projects]**.
+   1. If your merge request includes frontend changes [^1], it must be **approved by a [frontend maintainer][projects]**.
    1. If your merge request includes UX changes [^1], it must be **approved by a [UX team member][team]**.
    1. If your merge request includes adding a new JavaScript library [^1], it must be **approved by a [frontend lead][team]**.
    1. If your merge request includes adding a new UI/UX paradigm [^1], it must be **approved by a [UX lead][team]**.
-   1. If your merge request includes frontend and backend changes [^1], it must be **approved by a [frontend and a backend maintainer][projects]**.
-   1. If your merge request includes UX and frontend changes [^1], it must be **approved by a [UX team member and a frontend maintainer][team]**.
-   1. If your merge request includes UX, frontend and backend changes [^1], it must be **approved by a [UX team member, a frontend and a backend maintainer][team]**.
-   1. If your merge request includes a new dependency or a filesystem change, it must be *approved by a [Distribution team member][team]*.
-See how to work with the [Distribution team for more details.](https://about.gitlab.com/handbook/engineering/dev-backend/distribution/)
+   1. If your merge request includes a new dependency or a filesystem change, it must be **approved by a [Distribution team member][team]**.
+See how to work with the [Distribution team](https://about.gitlab.com/handbook/engineering/dev-backend/distribution/) for more details.
+   1. If more than one of the items above apply to your merge request, it must be **approved by all listed people**.
+The last of the people to approve can then merge it.
-1. To lower the amount of merge requests maintainers need to review, you can ask or assign any [reviewers][projects] for a first review.
+1. To lower the amount of merge requests maintainers need to review, you are encouraged ask or assign any [reviewers][projects] for a first review.
    1. If you need some guidance (e.g. it's your first merge request), feel free to ask one of the [Merge request coaches][team].
-   1. It is recommended that you assign a maintainer that is from a different team than your own.
-      This ensures that all code across GitLab is consistent and can be easily understood by all contributors.

 1. Keep in mind that maintainers are also going to perform a final code review.
    The ideal scenario is that the reviewer has already addressed any concerns